rackerlabs/docs-cloud-networks/api-docs/getting-started/configure-networks-intro.rst

 Configure network variations
 ============================

-This section provides neutron client (or nova client) and cURL examples of |service|
+This section provides neutron client (or nova client) and cURL examples of
-service operations for the following tasks:
+|service| service operations for the following tasks:

 -  :ref:`Controlling dynamic IP address allocation by using allocation pools<using-alloc-pools>`
 -  :ref:`Configuring host routes<configuring-host-routes>`
 -  :ref:`Provisioning additional IP and dual-stack IP addresses on a port<provisioning-port-ips>`

-..
-COMMENT -  :ref:`Using shared IP addresses<sharing-ips>`
+-  :ref:`Using shared IP addresses<sharing-ips>`

 .. toctree::
    :maxdepth: 2